 A “personal injury” is any form of injury including physical, financial, or psychological that affects an individual.
 When an individual or group of individuals experiences a personal injury because of the negligence of another person or business, a personal injury case may be filed.
 Finding Statute of Limitations WA State answers can be tough, but Tario & Associates makes it easier.
-Personal injury damages can be recovered for a wide range of injuries caused by everything from car accidents to workplace accidents to defective products.
+Personal injury damages can be recovered for a wide range of injuries caused by everything from car accidents to wrongful death to defective products.
 Personal injury laws are complicated and vary from state to state.
 If you have been injured, it is in your interest to seek the advice of an experienced personal injury attorney in your area.
 Most attorneys provide a free case evaluation and a contingency fee plan.
 A contingency fee plan means that you will pay your attorney with a percentage of the damages you win but you will not owe any fees if you do not win any damages.
 Damages are a sum of money claimed or awarded in compensation for a loss or an injury.
 It should also be noted that personal injury cases have a statute of limitations.

 A statute of limitations is a type of federal or state law enacted by the legislature that restricts or extends the time within which legal proceedings may be brought after a personal injury occurs.
 Courts are generally not given the authority to extend a statute of limitations and it is considered unconstitutional if it immediately curtails an existing remedy or provides so little time that it deprives an individual of a reasonable opportunity to start a lawsuit.
 Statutes of limitations actually date back to Roman law and are designed to prevent fraudulent or old claims from being made after the evidence or facts have been lost over the passage of time or the faulty memory, death, or disappearance of a meaningful witness.